 - Set the pressure cooker to saute on high for 5 minutes.
 Add 1 tbsp of oil to the pot and the sliced kielbasa.
 During the last 30 seconds, add the peppers, onions, and garlic.
 Mix well and turn off of saute.
 The goal here is to brown the kielbasa nicely.

-- Scrape any stuck bits from the bottom of the pot (to avoid burning).
+- Add 1 cup of water and scrape any stuck bits from the bottom of the pot (to avoid burning).
 Break the spaghetti in half and layer it on top of the kielbasa and vegetables.
-Add 6 cups of water, the diced tomatoes and their juices, Italian seasoning, salt, and pepper.
+Add 5 more cups of water, the diced tomatoes and their juices, Italian seasoning, salt, and pepper.
 Push the pasta down so it is covered by the water.

 - Seal the lid and set to pressure cook on high for 3 minutes, or 2 minutes for al dente pasta.
 Do a quick release when finished and transfer the inner pot immediately to another surface or remove to a serving dish (to prevent overcooking).